 In fact, there might be some general rules that fashion experts or professionals follow when they evaluate compatibility on item collocations, for example, the match of colors, categories, or printings.
 Such matching rules have also been used in computational fashion recommendation studies.
-Zhou \myet~\cite{zhou2019fashion} apply them to define matching categories and attributes so that they can make complementary recommendation based on item images, which makes their key research problem to that of accurate detection of categories and attributes.
-Of course, such a solution has its limitations.
+Zhou \myet~\cite{zhou2019fashion} apply them to define matching categories and attributes so that they can make CFR based on item images, which turns the key research problem into accurate detection of categories and attributes.
+Such a solution has its limitations.
 On one hand, defining matching rules requires strong expertise in fashion, which can only be accomplished by fashion professionals with subjectivity.
 On the other hand, even though the defined rules are solid, they can only measure the compatibility between items from a single or partial perspective, unable to provide comprehensive compatibility measurements.
 Nevertheless, it offers inspiration that data-driven methods might be able to take advantage of this domain knowledge by introducing some solid rules.
 An existing attempt ~\cite{song2018neural} employs the teacher-student network scheme with an attentive knowledge distillation component to distill and incorporate matching rules to facilitate the neural network-based compatibility learning model.

 From another perspective, most existing methods follow an implicit modeling scheme, which limits the explanations and persuasiveness of the recommendation models.
-Incorporating external domain knowledge, as mentioned above, maybe one solution to address this limitation.
-Besides, other attempts such as considering content-level compatibility~\cite{Sagar2020paibpr} or learning specific reasons for the judgment of compatibility~\cite{zou2020regularizing} are all promising and achieved good preliminary results, but still leave large possible spaces to explore.
+Incorporating external domain knowledge maybe a possible solution to address it here.
+Besides, considering content-level compatibility~\cite{Sagar2020paibpr}, learning specific reasons for the judgment of compatibility~\cite{zou2020regularizing} or other methods are all promising and achieved good preliminary results, but still leave large possible spaces to explore.
 Moreover, most existing methods simply adopt some general solutions or bring more fine-grained features to the overall recommendation models to add interpretability.
-However, few of them exposed matching laws from a data perspective, which will make a real contribution from the computer science perspective to addressing the fashion complementary recommendation problem.
+However, few of them exposed matching laws from a data perspective, which will make a real contribution from the computer science perspective to addressing the CFR problem.